 How We Do It

-Our cutting-edge training and technical assistance transforms how law enforcement responds to victims.
-We create policies and best practices that guide change within organizations.
-We develop solutions for pervasive problems and work with policymakers and journalists to create culture change.
-We offer survivors tools for gathering information and taking action, including reporting to law enforcement.
+Our pioneering training and technical assistance programs transform how law enforcement responds to victims.
+We create policies and best practices that guide productive reform within organizations.
+We develop solutions for pervasive problems and work with policymakers and journalists to drive culture change.
+We offer survivors innovative new tools for gathering information and taking action, including reporting to law enforcement.
 And we teach loved ones how to respond when someone tells them they’ve been hurt by sexual or domestic violence.

 Collaboration is essential to everything we do.
 We partner with organizations inside and outside the criminal justice system to help victims, hold offenders accountable, and keep communities safe.